Erik-White/ColonyScanalyser/docs/command_line_arguments.md

 --save_plots
 ```
 ### Cached data
-The package saves a compressed version of its output, along with the uncompressed CSV data.
-This allows it to quickly generate the CSV files and plot images again, without the need for analysing all the original images again.
-If you would prefer to start the analysis from the beginning, this can be disabled.
+The package saves a compressed serialised version of its output, along with the uncompressed CSV data.
+This allows it to quickly generate the CSV files and plot images again, without the need for reanalysing the original images.
+This is disabled by default to prevent confusing situation where outdated information is output from new or altered image sets.

 - input: boolean
 ```
---use_saved
+--use_cached_data
 ```
 ### Multiprocessing
 This technique utilises all of the available processors that your computer has to analyse images in parallel.
 Since most computers now have at least 2 or 4 processors, this can greatly reduce the time needed to process a set of images.